 A relatively recent development in English litigation is early neutral evaluation (ENE).
 ENE is where a neutral person, appointed either through the courts or through a private provider by the parties, is invited to evaluate and opine on the case (or issues within it) on a non-binding basis.
 Both parties can then consider the evaluation, with a view to facilitating more constructive negotiations.
 The Chancery Division, Commercial Court and the Technology and Construction Court each make provision for ENE.

-A private and binding dispute resolution process before an impartial tribunal, which is contract-based, but which is regulated and enforced by the state (under, in England, the Arbitration Act 1996, as supplemented by any institutional rules chosen by the parties).
+A private and binding dispute resolution process before an impartial tribunal, which is contract-based but is regulated and enforced by the state (in England, under the Arbitration Act 1996, as supplemented by any institutional rules chosen by the parties).
 Choosing arbitration means that the role of the English courts is limited to supervising the proceedings (rather than deciding on the dispute).

-When one party to a valid contract is not complying with a particular term, its conduct may amount to a breach.
-When a breach of contract occurs, the innocent party is entitled to bring a claim in relation to the breach and seek compensation – usually in the form of damages.
+When one party to a valid contract is not complying with a particular term, its conduct may amount to a breach of the contract.
+When such a breach occurs, the innocent party is entitled to bring a claim in relation to the breach and seek compensation – usually in the form of damages.

 i Termination for breach

 Under English law, a breach of contract does not automatically entitle the non-breaching party to terminate the contract.
-A repudiatory breach, however, is a breach of contract that allows the non-breaching party to treat the contract as being at an end.
-Parties are also entitled to explicitly state that breach of a term results in termination, even if that right would not be provided under common law.
+A repudiatory breach,40 however, is a breach of contract that allows the non-breaching party to treat the contract as having come to at an end.41 Parties are also entitled to explicitly state that breach of a term results in termination, even if that right would not be provided under common law.

 It is for the non-breaching party to elect whether it will accept the breach and treat the contract as terminated or affirm the contract and require continued performance.
-Although the right to terminate a contract is not generally subject to a duty of good faith, the courts have recently indicated that it may be arguable in the right case that a termination right is subject to such an implied limit.
+Although the right to terminate a contract is not generally subject to a duty of good faith, the courts have recently indicated that it may be arguable in certain cases that a termination right is subject to such an implied limit.
 In Bates v.
-Post Office Ltd (No. 3) it was held that a commercial contract for services that governed a relationship akin to employment was subject to an implied general duty of good faith, which affected the exercise of all termination rights.
+Post Office Ltd (No. 3),42 it was held that a commercial contract for services that governed a relationship akin to employment was subject to an implied general duty of good faith, which affected the exercise of all termination rights.

-In light of the covid-19 pandemic, a number of measures have been taken to limit a party's right to terminate contracts with an entity that is insolvent.
+In light of the covid-19 pandemic, a number of measures have been taken to limit a party's right to terminate contracts with an entity that is insolvent.43

 ii Anticipatory breach

-In order to bring a breach of contract claim, the non-breaching party must show that there is sufficient causation between the breach and the loss it has suffered.
-The breach must be the effective or dominant cause of a loss.
+To bring a breach of contract claim, the non-breaching party must show that there is sufficient causation between the breach and the loss it has suffered.
+The breach must be the effective or dominant cause of a loss.44